DevDogs-UGA/Optimal-Schedule-Builder/gitWiki/catchUp.md

   - Followed UI/UX team's designs and turned it into code.
 - **Technologies**
   - Node.js
+  - Next.js
+  - pnpm
   - React
-  - Next.js
-  - Tailwind
+  - Tailwind CSS
-  - npm
-  - HTML/CSS
+  - HTML5
   - Add setup guide here!
 ### Backend/API Team
 - **Purpose**: Build and maintain the engine that connects the platform.
 Pull and manipulate data from various PDFs to supply data for users.